Yard & Garden Pests

 How is West Nile Virus spread?

 West Nile virus is usually transmitted to people through bites from infected mosquitoes.
 There are many species of mosquitoes, most of which do not transmit disease.
-The main carriers of WNv in Saskatchewan is Culex tarsalis.
+The main carriers of West Nile virus in Saskatchewan is Culex tarsalis.

-While mosquito control will provide some protection, it will not eliminate the risk of contracting West Nile virus (WNv).
-For this reason, residents should protect themselves with mosquito repellents, mosquito netting, or otherwise avoid mosquito bites.
+While mosquito control will provide some protection, it will not eliminate the risk of contracting West Nile virus.
+For this reason, residents should protect themselves using mosquito repellents, mosquito netting, and avoiding outdoor activity when the risk of contracting the virus is high.
+Follow the label direction when using mosquito repellents.

 What is a yellowjacket?

 Yellowjackets are a type of wasp, 15–20mm in length, with yellow and black or white and black stripes on their bodies.
 They live in colonies, and similar to other social insects, there is a queen, female workers and reproductive males, known as drones.
-With yellowjackets, only the queen survives the winter, and in early spring she begins construction of a new nest.
-The nest is usually located in the ground, cracks in pavement or other sheltered places; but some yellowjackets build papery nests in trees.
-In the nest, the colony grows and in late summer can reach a few hundred wasps.
+Only the queen survives the winter and in early spring she begins construction of a new nest.
+The nest is usually located in the ground, cracks in pavement and attached to branches.
+The colony grows throughout the season and in late summer can be several hundred individuals.
 Yellowjackets are beneficial as they kill many garden pests, but will also feed on nectar, pollen and scavenge for many different sources of protein and sugars.
-Yellowjackets can sting multiple times and are often aggressive when disturbed near their nest.
+Yellowjackets can sting multiple times and are often aggressive, particularly when protecting a nest.

 How to control yellowjackets?